-For LAMP stack, yes need to download PHP and also for Web development.
+For the LAMP stack, yes need to download PHP, and also for Web development.

 How do I start a lamp in Linux?

-When you install one by one the LAMP stack’s software, it automatically start.
+When you install the LAMP stack’s software, it automatically starts.

-XAMPP and LAMP both are usefull stack, XAMPP includes more software than LAMP.
+XAMPP and LAMP are both useful stacks; XAMPP includes more software than LAMP.

 LAMP is a group of software.

 LAMP stack is beneficial when we work on multiple projects and we have a single server.
 It is a powerful group of software that makes it easier to develop websites and web applications.
 If you want to install multiple WordPress sites on a single server, then the LAMP stack would be helpful.